Everything You Need to Know About Exosomes Treatment for Skin and Hair

 How Does Exosome Therapy Work?

 Exosomes are applied to the skin or scalp after preparation.
 This preparation usually involves microneedling, dermabrasion, or another method that opens the skin slightly.
-This allows exosomes to reach deeper layers where cells can respond to them.
+This allows exosomes to be better absorbed into the treated area.

 Once exosomes are absorbed, they interact with skin or hair follicle cells.
-They deliver growth factors and peptides that may support collagen production, reduce inflammation, or encourage cell turnover.
+They deliver signalling components that may support skin recovery and overall skin quality over time.
 The effects are not immediate.
 Your skin or scalp needs time to respond.

-Results are regenerative, not cosmetic.
-This means you won’t see instant change like you might with dermal filler or laser resurfacing.
+Results are gradual and vary between individuals.
+This means changes are typically more gradual compared to some other aesthetic treatments.
 Most clinics use exosomes after a treatment that creates channels in the skin, so absorption is better.

 Are Exosomes a Standalone Treatment?